LakshmiBagali/Stepin_EmbeddedC/1_Requirements/Readme.md

 - Seat Temperature Monitoring System

 ### WHERE
-- sed in Automotive Industries
+- used in Automotive Industries

 ### WHEN
 - At low Temperature